Abish (Book of Mormon): Narrative

-Prior to Abish's introduction, several Nephites are in the midst of a missionary outreach to the Lamanites, despite the risk to their safety amid the hostilities between their peoples and despite discouragement from Nephites who derisively suggest that going to war with the Lamanites would be more productive.
-One of these missionaries, Ammon, goes the land of the Lamanite king Lamoni who, contrary to the Nephites' perception of Lamanites, does not harm Ammon and even invites Ammon to become part of his family by marrying his daughter (an offer that Ammon declines).
+Prior to Abish's introduction, several Nephites are in the midst of a missionary outreach to the Lamanites, despite the risk to their safety amid the hostilities between their peoples, and despite discouragement from other Nephites who derisively suggest that going to war with the Lamanites would be more productive.
+One of these missionaries, Ammon, goes to the land of the Lamanite king Lamoni who, contrary to popular Nephite perception of Lamanites, does not harm Ammon and even invites Ammon to become part of his family by marrying his daughter (an offer that Ammon declines).
 Instead, Ammon becomes a servant to Lamoni.
 Ammon's compassionate service earns Lamoni's trust, and the king becomes receptive to Ammon.
 In this process, the king experiences a conversion to Christ and faints from joy as does his wife, the queen, their servants who are present, and Ammon himself, leaving all "as though they were dead" while overcome with the spirit.

 "And thus the contention began to be exceedingly sharp among them.
 And while they were thus contending, the woman servant [Abish] who had caused the multitude to be gathered together came, and when she saw the contention which was among the multitude she was exceedingly sorrowful, even unto tears.

 "And it came to pass that she went and took the queen by the hand, that perhaps she might raise her from the ground; and as soon as she touched her hand she arose and stood upon her feet, and cried with a loud voice, saying: O blessed Jesus, who has saved me from an awful hell!
 O blessed God, have mercy on this people!"

 "And when she had said this, she clasped her hands, being filled with joy, speaking many words which were not understood; and when she had done this, she took the king, Lamoni, by the hand, and behold he arose and stood upon his feet.